-Readers will know we’re regulars at Dormy House.
-It’s an incredible hotel with one of the best spa’s I’ve ever had the pleasure of visiting.
+If you’ve followed me for a while you’ll know we’re regulars at Dormy House.
+It’s an incredible hotel with one of the best spas I’ve ever had the pleasure of visiting.
 The food and wine is also A-class.

 Dormy’s sister hotel was one that I always wanted to visit – as a family.
 I had always expected it to cater for those who are coming along with little ones.
 The fish restaurant had a great reputation and I knew the designs of the rooms would be just as stylish as Dormy.

 “You might call us a country hotel, you might call us a collection of quirky hotel houses and huts nestled in a hillside within a 400-acre private estate.
 You might even call us the gateway to a world of relaxation and outdoor adventure…”